 Abduction of children during a divorce is not an uncommon theme.
 At least the threat of abducting kids is a threat that some parents will make when frustrated or upset by the events of a case.
 A standing order prohibiting your spouse from taking your children from you and not disclosing where they are is not a full-proof plan towards keeping the kids safe, but it is better than nothing.
 It at least gives your spouse something to think about before they make a bad decision to remove the children.

 Finally, many standing orders that I am familiar with are specific in mandating that you and your spouse not use disparaging language about the other parent in front of the kids.
 I realize how easily nasty words can come out about a spouse during a contentious divorce.
 I have firsthand seen frustrated and upset parents say and do things towards their spouses that you would not believe.
 However, I would recommend that you stop looking at that person as a soon-to-be ex-spouse and instead look at them as a parent to your child.
-I can almost promise you that looking at them from that perspective will improve that sort of language you use about them.
+I can almost promise that looking at them from that perspective will improve the language you use about them.